 In connection with work done by Dr Boeye's AH325 Gothic Art and Architecture and AH406 Museum Studies classes, a 14th century Spanish statue of the Virgin and Child has been reinstalled in a new exhibition in the Loyola/Notre-Dame Library.

-Dr. Nygren will be participating in a Dell Robbia study day at the Walters Museum and will be presenting his research on Giovanni della Robbia's Temptation of Adam and Eve.
+On 5/29/2015 Dr. Nygren participated in a Giovanni dell Robbia study day at the Walters Museum.
+He presented his research on the museum's Giovanni della Robbia's Temptation of Adam and Eve.

 Dr. Nygren was profiled in the online edition of Loyola Magazine.

 Dr. Nygren's essay “Commo vera scientia: Piero della Francesca and the Problematic Science of Perspective” has appeared in Vanishing Boundaries: Scientific Knowledge and Art Production in the Early Modern Era, eds.
 A. Victor Coonin and Lilian H. Zirpolo (published by the WAPACC Organization).